 ► Encourage strong community involvement and capacity through professional collaboration in development of prevention and response to family violence issues.
 This will result in increased safety and wellness in community

-► Recognition inside and outside of the Nation of the importance of time honored traditional and cultural teachings, healings and activities that help vulnerable families to become more resilient to adversity, to become empowered and grow stronger and healthier.
+► Recognition inside and outside of the Nation of the importance of time honoured traditional and cultural teachings, healings and activities that help vulnerable families to become more resilient to adversity, to become empowered and grow stronger and healthier

 Community Care Circle